illdopejake/Website/jagustlab/source/research.rst

     for the β-amyloid deposition.
 Individuals who are imaged are also followed longitudinally to see if the amyloid deposition is related to long-term change in cognition.

+    Tau imaging in normal aging and dementia.
+Tau is specifically interesting in aging because it is deposited in the medial temporal lobe, including the hippocampus and entorhinal cortex, structures intimately involved in memory.
+By combining measurements of tau with MRI measures of brain function and structure, we can investigate whether and how tau deposition may be related to memory loss often experienced by older people.
+In AD, tau deposition at postmortem has been linked to dementia severity, so tau imaging might be a useful way to stage AD and monitor experimental therapies.

+    |amyloid| PET scans taken with the amyloid imaging agent C-11 PIB.
+Top row indicates lack of tracer binding in a normal older person.
+Bottom row indicates extensive cortical uptake, consistent with diffuse deposition of beta-amyloid in an AD patient

+    |tau| Images of tau deposition taken with PET scanning and the tracer F-18 AV-1451.
+Top row indicates tracer uptake in the cortex of an AD patient.
+Bottom row indicates tracer uptake in the hippocampus (arrows) of a normal older person

 References